e-desouza/multi-arch-devops/README.md

 }
 ```

-The manifest command automatically picked up and annotated the architecture and os for each image.
+The manifest command automatically picked up and annotated the architecture and operating system for each image.

 You could also manually annotate with: